Campden Wonder: Later accounts

 John Masefield wrote two plays on the subject: The Campden Wonder and Mrs Harrison.
 The latter dealt with the popular myth that Harrison's wife committed suicide on learning that her husband was alive.

 The case is mentioned, along with the Sandyford murder case, in E. C. Bentley's detective novel Trent's Last Case (1920).
 It is also mentioned (as the "Camden Mystery") in John Rhode's detective novel In Face of the Verdict (in the U.S., In the Face of the Verdict; 1936).
 Another novel by Victoria Bennett called The Poorest He (2005) gives a fictional account of the case.

 There is also a radio play of the story dating from 1994, Roger Hume's The Campden Wonder.

-The final track on Inkubus Sukkubus' 2016 album Barrow Wake is a musical telling of the tale.
+The final track on Inkubus Sukkubus's 2016 album Barrow Wake is a musical telling of the tale.